bhauman/devcards/README.md

 for instructions on how to do that.

-Devcards is extremely new so the patterns for using it are completely up in the air so I am going to show you the least you need to setup to get devcards running.
+Devcards is extremely new so the patterns for using it are completely up in the air.
+I am going to show you the very least you need to setup to get devcards running.

-You will need an html file to host devcards, it makes sense to have a separate file to host devcards.
-I would create this `resources/public/devcards/index.html` file.
+You will need an HTML file to host the devcards interface.
+It makes sense to have a separate file to host devcards.
+I would create the following `resources/public/devcards/index.html` file.

 ```html
 <!DOCTYPE html>